xieweiAlex/English_Learning/words/2017/words-Jun.md

 We put the coin **underneath** of the bottle
 I'm thinking about a **philanthropy strategy**.

-Trump was recently granted a **long-coveted** trademark by the Chinese government.
+Trump was recently granted a **longcoveted** trademark by the Chinese government.

 She **groan** with **grief**